-While all personal loans are in fact installment loans (like car loans and mortgages) there is one difference.
-Which would be the interest rates, amounts available.
+While all personal loans are in fact a type of installment loan (including car loans and mortgages) there is one difference.
+The interest rates you are provided are related to your credit score and the loan amount requested.
 It’s these details that will determine what type of loan you might qualify for.
-Both are a type of unsecured loan that involves regular monthly payments over set repayment terms.
+Both installment loan and personal loans are a type of unsecured loan that involves regular monthly payments over set repayment terms.

 Installment Loans vs Personal Loans